GeoNet/bucketFTP/ftpserver_s3/README.md

 * All dependencies are vendored using govendor.
 Recent versions of Go should automatically use these packages making it easy to build.
 * Globbing of files (eg: *.jpg) is not supported
+* AWS limits the number of objects returned in certain operations such as ListObjectsV2.
+The limit is currently hardcoded to 10000.
+This will cause problems if you're transferring or modifying directories with more than this number of files.